rcloran/lr-inaturalist-publish/README.md

    `C:\Users\username\AppData\Roaming\Adobe\Lightroom\Modules`

-   If you store the plugin in one of these standard locations, Lightroom will automatically load them at start-up, so you don't need to add them.
+   If you store the plugin in one of these standard locations, Lightroom will automatically load it at start-up, so you don't need to add it.
 4) If you used one of the standard locations, restart Lightroom.
 If you chose a different location, then open the Plug-in Manager in Lightroom (`File` -> `Plug-in Manager`), and add the plugin using the `Add` button near the